elunna/nerfhack-changelog/README.md

 * /> or < can be used to autotravel to stairs (autostairtravel option)
 * New config option to show damage and flanking bonuses (showdamage option)
 * Show weights of objects in inventory (invweight option)
-* Display AC values for armor in the inventory (Splice)
+* Display AC values for armor in the hero's inventory (Splice)
 * Pets' items can be managed with #loot
 * Prayer statistics (like when you last prayed, reconciled with your god, or received a gift) can be viewed in the attributes menu (via Ctrl-X)
 * All position prompts may be aborted